-How well do you know your classmates?
+Ask students how well they think they know their classmates.
 Are they men of mystery and women of intrigue?
-What are their hobbies and favorite people?
+What are their hobbies and who are their favorite people?
 Everyone in the class can be a sleuth!
 Here’s one way to begin.

-Make an ID card.
-On an index card, create your Secret Agent identity card with Crayola® Gel Markers and Rainbow Twistables.
-First, come up with an alias, or code name.
-You could combine your pet’s name with your grandmother’s name, spell your name backwards, or choose a nickname.
+Challenge each student to make an ID card.
+On an index card, students create a Secret Agent identity card using Crayola® Gel Markers and Rainbow Twistables.
+First, students should come up with an alias, or code name.
+Suggest they get creative by combining a pet’s name with a grandmother’s name, spelling your name backwards, or choosing a nickname.

-Encrypt other vital information about yourself with symbols (you might pick a plane if you like to fly).
+Demonstrate to students how to encrypt other vital information about themselves with symbols (you might pick a plane if you like to fly).
 Design a code for your birthday and street address.
 Scramble letters or use nonsense symbols.
 Write your real name on the back.
 To wear your badge, cut a small X at the top of the card with Crayola Scissors.
 Slip a button through the X.

-Prepare your Secret Agent Notebook.
+Students prepare a Secret Agent Notebook.
 Decorate a small paper for the front of a Mead Mini Notebook.
-Make sure your Secret Agent code name is on it.
+Remind students to make sure their Secret Agent code name is on it.
 Glue it on with a Crayola Glue Stick.

-Conduct interviews.
 Now it’s time to figure out who’s who.
-As you ask your classmates questions, record their answers in your Secret Agent notebook with Crayola Erasable Colored Pencils.
+As students ask each other questions, record their answers in your Secret Agent notebook with Crayola Erasable Colored Pencils.
 Try to crack the codes on each other’s ID cards!
 Who will be the last to reveal their true identity?

 What do you know about other students in your club, camp, or class?
 Clues are hiding in these cool cups!